 13.1 All intellectual property rights (including copyright) in or relating to any content, items, deliverables and all other output from the provision of the services or supply of content (including images, photographs, property or floor plans, surveys, video or digital content, movies, documents, computer code, method of operation, and any systems, procedures or products developed or created as a result of this Agreement) (“SquareFoot IPR”) shall belong to and upon its creation vest in SquareFoot.

-13.2 You (and your agents) are entitled to a non-transferrable, non-sub licensable worldwide licence to use the SquareFoot IPR for the sole purpose of marketing and promotion of your property for sale or rent.
+13.2 You (and your agents) are entitled to a non-transferrable, non-sub licensable worldwide licence to use the SquareFoot IPR for the sole purpose of marketing and promotion of your property for sale or rent, or for the sole purpose of documenting and promoting work that you have carried out on a property that is not for sale or rent (including but not limited to interior design, architecture, building and construction works and property staging).
 This licence cannot be used for any other purpose whatsoever, save with our express prior written consent.

 You (and your agents) are not entitled to:-

 (a) transfer the licence to the purchaser or tenant of the relevant property or to any other party; or